-14. Allegations Against Staff
+13. Allegations Against Staff

-When an allegation is made against a member of staff, set procedures must be followed.
-See Keeping Children Safe in Education.
-It is important to have a culture of openness and transparency and a consultation with the Designated Officer/LADO will happen if staff have:
+When an allegation is made against a member of staff, including supply staff and volunteers, set procedures must be followed.
+See Keeping Children Safe in Education Part 4.
+It is important to have a culture of openness and transparency and a consultation with the LADO will happen if staff have;

-- Behaved in a way which has harmed, or may have harmed a child; - Possibly committed a criminal offence against or related to a child or

-Behaved towards a child or children in a way that indicates they would pose a risk of harm to children.
+- Behaved in a way which has harmed, or may have harmed a child; - Possibly committed a criminal offence against or related to a child or - Behaved towards a child or children in a way that indicates they would pose a risk of harm to children or - Behaved or may have behaved in a way that indicates they may not be suitable to work with children.